South Carolina Money Transmitter License Overview

 The application for this license will take approximately five to six months.

-Steps to Apply for a Money Transmitter License in South Carolina
+Steps to Apply for a MTL in South Carolina